developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/sapandroid/index.md

     </SIP>
 <br>

-**Note**: If the default SAP keyboard layout is preferred, Zebra recommends using the default value for the `ButtonBarMaxHeight` parameter (as above).
-If a custom layout is to be used, the value should be specified in pixels.
+**Note**: If the default SAP keyboard layout is preferred, Zebra recommends using the "default" value for the `ButtonBarMaxHeight` parameter (as above).
+If a custom layout is to be used, the value should be specified (in pixels) to match the layout height.

 -----

-## `TO BE REVISED`

 ### Page Fitting

 Like all pixel-based UI elements, SAP ITSmobile UI elements look smaller on high-resolution displays than on low-res ones.
 A page designed to fill the screen of a 640x480 display will occupy only a portion of a modern high-res display.
-To compensate, apps running on Enterprise Browser 2.0 and higher can use the viewport parameter, which reads device-specific display settings into the app at runtime.
+To compensate, apps running on Enterprise Browser 2.0 (and newer) can use the ViewPort parameter, which reads device-specific display settings into the app at runtime.

 ####Example
     :::xml